Pills Related to Getting Pregnant

 - Take 400 mcg (micrograms) of folic acid each day (this may need to be higher for some women) – you should take this before you conceive and for 12 weeks after you become pregnant

 - Take vitamin D supplements – you can consider taking a supplement with 10 mcg of vitamin D each day to help keep the bones, teeth and muscles healthy

 - Do not take vitamin A supplements – or supplements containing vitamin A (or retinol), as too much can cause harm to your baby.

-Guidance for these supplements – it is important to take a folic acid supplement, as its difficult to obtain the required amount from food alone.
+Guidance for these supplements – it's important to take a folic acid supplement, as it's difficult to obtain the required amount from food alone.
 Folic acid can help prevent neural tube defects such as spina bifida.
 You may need a higher dose, which is available on prescription if you are at a greater risk.
 Speak to your doctor for further advice.
 Current guidance recommends only folic acid and vitamin D supplements.